Growing a garden is great for fresh vegetables during the summer.

 Water bathing does not have the same effect and, therefore, is unsafe for canning green beans.
 It is important to follow all instructions for your particular pressure canner.

-Pressure canning can be dangerous if the canners are not handled properly.
+Pressure canning green beans can be dangerous if the canners are not handled properly.

 Place all jars in the canner.
-Then add three quarts of water.
+Then add 3-quarts of water.

 After the time is up, turn off the stove and wait for the pressure to drop completely.
 Do not remove the canner lid until the pressure has completely dropped.
 (This is really important!)